 - Finding healthier coping mechanisms when/if the addict/alcoholic chooses to return to drug-using

-- Learning how to detach with love instead of staying in a toxic pattern of codependency or enabling (working through codependency/enabling can further help the user to seek help and stay sober for the long-run)
+- Learning how to detach with love instead of staying in a toxic pattern of codependency or enabling (working through codependency/enabling can further help the user to seek help and stay sober in the long run)

 - Improving family communication and strengthening the family system.
 It is particularly helpful to have a solid foundation of connection on which to lean on when things seem “rocky”

-- Becoming educated about the disease of addiction, which helps to separate the user from the disease.
+- Becoming educated about the disease of addiction helps to separate the user from the disease.
 Furthermore, learning what addiction tendencies and behaviors look like can help the family to spot when the user is being run by the disease and not take their behavior personally

 What to Expect with Family or Individual Counseling for Addiction Treatment

 Although every family counselor/therapist may do things differently, there are some common characteristics of family counseling that one can expect to be exposed to.
 While multiple family members may attend the therapy sessions, this is not mandatory.
-The family members wanting to recover from the trauma of the disease will most likely be the ones to rise to the occasion, while others that have extreme anger or resentment at the user may need some time to accept help themselves.
-This is completely normal and those individuals should not be reprimanded if deciding against therapy at the given time.
-As such, the individuals willing to accept help can expect to have suggestions from the family clinician/counselor about how long each session will be and how often everyone will meet, depending on the family’s needs and goals.
-There are many different healing modalities the therapist may incorporate depending on their training and what is most comfortable for the whole family.
+The family members wanting to recover from the trauma of the disease will most likely be the ones to rise to the occasion.
+In contrast, others with extreme anger or resentment at the user may need time to accept help themselves.
+This is completely normal, and those individuals should not be reprimanded if deciding against therapy at the given time.
+As such, the individuals willing to accept help can expect suggestions from the family clinician/counselor about how long each session will be and how often everyone will meet, depending on the family’s needs and goals.
+The therapist may incorporate many different healing modalities depending on their training and what is most comfortable for the whole family.
 Some different types of therapy include:

-- Structural therapy: This type of therapy uncovers the family hierarchy and the roles each family member plays.
+- Structural therapy: This type of therapy uncovers the family hierarchy and each family member’s roles.
 This is important so that family members can take their appropriate roles (authority of parents over children, etc.) and create a balance between each family member.

-- Systemic family therapy: This therapy focuses on unconscious communication patterns between family members so that healthier communication can begin to take precedence in the family system.
+- Family systems therapy: This therapy focuses on unconscious communication patterns between family members so that healthier communication can begin to take precedence in the family system.

-- Strategic family therapy: This therapy focuses on providing family members with a brief and direct strategy for healthy communication so that family members interact more productively.
-This is especially beneficial if a person in the family has a known disorder or condition (especially a behavioral disorder).
+- Strategic family therapy: This therapy focuses on providing family members with a brief and direct strategy for healthy communication, so that family members interact more productively.
+This is especially beneficial if a family member has a known disorder or condition (especially a behavioral disorder).

 It is important to note that you do not need to know what type of therapy would work best for you, as the trained clinician will assess and decide for you.
-Furthermore, the therapist/counselor may opt to include a different healing modality than one listed above.
+Furthermore, the therapist/counselor may opt to include a different healing modality than the one listed above.
 Do what feels most comfortable to you and your family.
 Additionally, you do not need to go with the first addiction specialist that you find.
-Take the time to find someone that will work best with your needs and goals so that you get the healing that you need and deserve.
+Take the time to find someone who will work best with your needs and goals to get the healing you need and deserve.

 How to Find a Family Counselor for Addiction Treatment

-It may be intimidating to find the right individual or family counselor that can help your family work through substance abuse related issues, however, fortunately there are treatment centers that employ professional therapists so that the family does not need to look further for help.
+Finding the right individual or family counselor to help your family work through substance abuse-related issues may be intimidating.
+However, fortunately, there are treatment centers that employ professional therapists so that the family does not need to look further for help.
 At Infinite Recovery, our master-level clinicians provide a safe place for families to heal from addiction-related trauma.

-Specifically trained in substance abuse matters, families are given the opportunity to receive on-site therapy at our drug and alcohol rehab center or therapy through phone calls, if that is most convenient for the family, at no additional cost.
-We see the importance of healing as a family group, as it provides a better chance of sobriety for the addict/alcoholic and freedom for the family from the bondage of fear due to uncertainty to what the user will do next.
-Reach out today and speak with an enrollment advisor to get started on your own path of wellness and vitality, regardless of what your loved one is doing.
+Specifically trained in substance abuse matters, families can receive on-site therapy at our drug and alcohol rehab center or through phone calls, if that is most convenient for the family, at no additional cost.
+We see the importance of healing as a family group, as it provides a better chance of sobriety for the addict/alcoholic and freedom for the family from the bondage of fear due to uncertainty about what the user will do next.
+If you or a family member are seeking alcohol or drug treatment, reach out today and speak with an enrollment advisor.
 You are worth the time and investment.